 Porters, lagers, witbiers, blonde ales and IPAs — including a green tea variety — are among Orange County Brewers’ concoctions, and they usually have a guest tap or two.
 The beers are complemented by a robust events schedule, including brunches, trivia and even a beer flight school.

 The brewhouse that kicked off Orlando’s craft beer craze has been going strong for more than a decade.
 The secret to their success is a commitment to producing high-quality beers by adhering to the German Purity Law of 1516 (aka the Reinheitsgebot), and exclusively using organic ingredients.
 In fact, they’re the only U.S.D.A.-certified organic brewery east of Colorado!

-Located close to the Amtrak station just south of Orlando’s main downtown area, Orlando Brewing boasts 24 taps, most of which are reserved for nearly two dozen house brands — no matter what style you like, chances are they brew it.
+Located close to the Amtrak station just south of Orlando’s main downtown area, Orlando Brewing boasts 37 taps, all but two of which are reserved for nearly two dozen house brands — no matter what style you like, chances are they brew it.
 They also offer free brewery tours Monday through Saturday, excluding the 30th of each month and special occasions, with tickets being available on a first-come, first-served basis.

 There are a lot of tasty reasons to visit Orlando’s trendy Audubon Park district, about 15 minutes from downtown, and this local haunt is one of them.
 It spent nearly a decade building a reputation as one of the top craft beer bars in the nation before becoming a microbrewery in its own right.

 In addition to house originals, several other craft breweries are represented on any given night, ranging from native Florida brewhouses to eclectic imports for more than two dozen choices.
 And that selection pales in comparison to their extensive, 20-plus-page list of bottled and canned beers, ciders, meads and wines, presented as a book complete with chapters.